 "The biggest question that Bodies of Desire answers, is, that intimacy is not limited to sex; sex is a secondary part of intimacy.
 One does not even have to be fully naked to experience an overwhelming sense of intimacy.
 One does not even have to be with someone to find intimacy and desire burning in their core."

 "Queer or marginalised filmmakers and their stories are often boxed in what we call the ‘niche’. we are working towards creating an alternative industry where queer, underrepresented works become the prowess of contemporary Indian culture.
-And slowly you shift your gaze from what is ‘niche’ to what can be mainstream."- Asawari Jagushte, the producer behind Bodies of Desire.
+And slowly you shift your gaze from what is ‘niche’ to what can be mainstream."- Asawari Jagushte, the producer behind Bodies of Desire."

 "The film has been shortlisted in one of the world’s most prestigious, Berlin Commercial 2020’s Cultural Impact category.
 What makes Bodies of Desire beautiful is the fact that it is intimate yet never intrusive.
 It flows subtly yet hits right in the deepest core of the heart.
 A solemn play of light, shadow, and all that’s there in between, this one-of-its-kind film reintroduces us to ourselves as we find ourselves enveloped in memories evoked by the slight touches, the nimble kisses, and the tight yet freeing embraces."